.

 Let us help by Starting HereMinnesota Medical Marijuana Laws

 In 1976, Minnesota effectively decriminalized the possession of up to 42.5 grams of weed, reducing the penalty to a minor misdemeanor with a maximum fine of $200.
-However, if you’re caught with more than this amount, the offense becomes a felony.
-This means a potential prison sentence of 5 years and a maximum fine of $10,000.
+Under the recreational law, the penalty for possessing over two ounces but below four is a $300 fine.
+If caught with more than four ounces but under a pound, you face a possible 90-day prison term.

 It is also a minor misdemeanor to illegally sell any amount of marijuana in Minnesota.
-You will receive a $200 fine if caught.
-If the amount is over 42.5 grams, it is a felony with a possible five-year prison sentence if convicted.
+You will receive a $300 fine if caught.
+You could spend up to 90 days in prison if the amount is over two ounces.
+Adults can gift up to two ounces of marijuana to one another without remuneration.

 How to Get a Minnesota Medical Marijuana Card